davegoblue/TestCodingShortcuts/Exercise003.md

 ##### **_02-MAR-2016_**
 Updated the code so there is a final combined matrix where each row includes EV (column 53) and hand type (column 54).
 Optimized code to be further function-driven for a cleaner work space.
 Next step will be to learn how to lookup against an aggregated matrix.
 Saved latest version as Exercise003_v004.R (overwrote old version).

+##### **_03-MAR-2016_**
+Cleaned the code and identified the worst of the time problems.
+Next step will be to speed some of these up.
+Next step after that will be to learn how to lookup against an aggregated matrix.
+Saved latest version as Exercise003_v005.R (new working version).